309thEDDGE/opal-helm/README.md

 >mongo-db-mongodb.opal.svc.cluster.local

 To get the root password run:
->kubectl get secret --namespace opal opal-mongodb -o jsonpath="{.data.mongodb-root-password}" | base64 -d
+>kubectl get secret --namespace opal opal-setup-mongodb -o jsonpath="{.data.mongodb-root-password}" | base64 -d

 To connect to your database, and create a MongoDB client container: